-- (D) If the District Commission decides to issue a partial decision, the District Commission shall make findings of fact and conclusions of law including any conditions or terms to be imposed by the District Commission.
-If the District Commission is unable to make such findings of fact supporting a conclusion of law by reasons of inadequate evidence or information, it shall inform the applicant and all parties.
-Such findings of fact, conclusions of law and any conditions or limitations shall remain in effect, pending issuance or denial of a permit under the Act, for a reasonable and proper term as determined by the District Commission.
-Such findings of fact and conclusions of law may be subject to timely application for extension pursuant to Rule 35. - (E) The findings of fact and conclusions of law made under the terms of this rule shall be binding upon all parties during the period specified by the District Commission, unless it is shown that misrepresentation, fraud, or a material change has occurred. - (F) A permit for any phase shall not be granted under this rule until the applicant has fully complied with all criteria and positive findings of fact and conclusions of law for that phase have been made by the District Commission as required by the Act. - (G) These procedures are intended to minimize costs and inconvenience to applicants and shall be applied liberally by the District Commission for that purpose consistent with the right of other parties and the requirements of law and any pertinent regulations. -Adopted April 7, 2006, eff.
+- (D) If the dDistrict eCommission decides to issue a partial decision-and insofar as the applicant sustains his or her burden of proof or a party opposing the application fails to sustain its burden of proof as provided for in the Act under the applicable criteria, the dDistrict eCommission shall make findings of fact and conclusions of law including any conditions or terms to be imposed by the dDistrict eCommission.
+If the dDistrict eCommission is unable to make such findings of fact supporting a conclusion of law by reasons of inadequate evidence or information, it shall inform the applicant and all parties.
+Such findings of fact, conclusions of law and any conditions or limitations shall remain in effect, pending issuance or denial of a permit under the Act, for a reasonable and proper term as determined by the dDistrict eCommission.
+Such findings of fact and conclusions of law may be subject to timely application for extension pursuant to Rule 35. - (E) The findings of fact and conclusions of law made under the terms of this rule shall be binding upon all parties during the period specified by the dDistrict eCommission, unless it is clearly shown that there was misrepresentation, or fraud, occurred or that a material change has occurred. the facts relevant to the matter have so materially changed as to render the findings or conclusions clearly erroneous, contrary to the purposes of the Act and without basis in fact. - (F) A permit authorizing development or subdivision shall not be granted under this rule until the applicant has fully complied with all criteria and positive findings of fact and conclusions of law have been made by the dDistrict eCommission as required by the Act.
+If a master plan application has been presented and reviewed for an industrial park or other large project, the district commission may issue a master permit to the extent that the district commission has made positive findings of fact and conclusions of law under all criteria for any element or phase approved for construction and has imposed conditions as required by 10 V.S.A.
+Chapter 151.
+Subsequent phases may be reviewed and approved as amendments to the master permit in accordance with board rules and statutory provisions. - (G)These procedures are intended to minimize costs and inconvenience to applicants and shall be applied liberally by the dDistrict cCommission for that purpose consistent with the right of other parties and the requirements of law and any pertinent regulations. -Adopted April 7, 2006, eff.
 May 1, 2006; amended June 25, 2009, eff.
 July 10, 2009.